Ym4n/Electric-Drawer/README.md

 https://user-images.githubusercontent.com/82320340/115971346-9a528c80-a550-11eb-801a-cefcc77d8984.mp4

 # How it's work?
-1. User send command with remote control to IR reader or added arcade button to send command.
+1. User send command with remote control to IR reader or click on arcade button .
 (Note: currently I add 2 remotes, you can add/remove/change it)
-2. IR reader signal connect to Arduino.
+2. IR-reader/button signal connect to Arduino.
+3. Arduino decide which dirction to move or if it's possible to move.
-3. Arduino control stepper motor and sense inductive sensors.
+4. Arduino control stepper motor and sense inductive sensors.